 AWS availability zones

+In contrast to this architecture, the diagram below illustrates the recommended practice of spanning an application across multiple zones.
+By placing cloud instances/virtual servers for each tier in each zone, users are able to eliminate a single point of failure.
 Amazon Elastic Load Balancers situated at different application tiers ensure that even if an entire zone goes offline, traffic will be directed to the appropriate one.
 It's worth pointing out that the ELBs "live" outside the zones and are therefore not impacted by the failure of any particular one.
 ELB is one of many AWS services that have a regional scope and can span across zones in a given region.
 Other services like Route 53 is global in scope, as shown below, and provides services to multiple Regions.

 This ability to leverage multiple zones is foundational for building a highly available, fault-tolerant application using AWS.

 With a basic understanding of regions and availability zones under our belts, we can move on to virtual private clouds, or VPCs — what they are and how they relate to regions and availability zones.
 In the next post, I’ll break down the components of a VPC and explain the concept of a default VPC, which is always assigned to each AWS account.
 Then we’ll walk through how to build custom VPCs and how a properly configured VPC design can lay the groundwork for building a highly secured production environment.
 Stay tuned!
 Are you new to AWS?
 Do you have questions about your AWS workloads?
 Visit Rackspace to find out how our certified AWS professionals can help you.

 5S Methodology: Optimizing Your Workspaces for More Productivity

 Our India Center of Excellence Certified as a Best Place to Work

 What’s Driving Financial Institutions to Move to Cloud?